 During this stage I want to know everything you’re absolutely adamant about being on your cover.
 I want to know all about your story.
 What colors you like for the cover.
 What colors you DON’T like.
 Try to be as detailed and picky as you can be in THIS STAGE.
 This is the stage where you can do that, and it will not upset me.
 So please let it all hang out lol.

 Next, I’ll begin my search for stock photos that I think will work.
-It is particularly important that YOU LET ME PICK THE STOCK PHOTOS.
+It is particularly important that you let me pick the stock photos or at least collaborate with me when you do so.
 I know best what I can work with.
 I know how I’m ordering the 6x9 scene with the other elements on the cover.
 I’m the cover artist here.
 Let me take care of it.
 I will give you several options to pick from.
 If you like none of those, I’ll give you several more.
 And so on until you’re happy.
-I’m very happy to do this so please don’t think it annoys me.
-This is part of my job.
-(If you are adamant about using a photo you found, we’ll discuss.)

 This is the stage where I bend the most.
 I want to work with you.
 I want this cover to be perfect for your story.
 In this stage, it’s whatever you want.
-And I haven’t yet told someone “I can’t make that idea” in this stage.
-It’s later, when things are changed where it throws a wrench in my plans.
+And I haven’t yet told someone “I can’t make that idea”.

 In this stage I go quiet.
 I generally work very quickly.
 Searching for stock while I wait for the idea to form takes the longest.
 Once I’m in photoshop, things will progress fairly quickly.
 If you have confirmation from me that I’m in photoshop working on the cover you’ll have your cover within 3-4 days barring any emergencies.